 What services do you offer to condo associations?

-We provide all forms of guidance to condo associations on legal issues related to the association.
+I provide all forms of guidance to condo associations on legal issues related to the association.
 Condo associations are run by members of the community who have jobs and other obligations and often do not have legal training or experience, many board members do not have the time to review and understand all the terms of the Declaration or bylaws.
 Therefore, it may be beneficial for the association to hire an attorney to review the documents prior to making any major decisions that affect the community.
 If you have residents that are violating the rules of the association, it is important that you take quick action to address these issues as your failure to act can result in the inability to later enforce those restrictions.
 Finally, it is important associations are careful to follow the rules related to meetings, notices to unit owners, and other procedural issues as failure to follow these rules can lead to expensive and time-consuming litigation.

 What services do you offer to unit owner’s who live in condo associations?